-FSCC offers cosmetology instruction in Fort Scott and Pittsburg, Kan.
-Prospective students who would like to schedule a visit at either location may do so by calling 800-874-3722, ext 3510.
+FSCC offers cosmetology instruction in Fort Scott.
+Prospective students who would like to schedule a visit may do so by calling 800-874-3722, ext 3510.

 This program is open to all individuals who meet the basic entry requirements (please see Entrance Requirements).
 Cosmetology is approximately twelve months in length and includes manicuring.
 It is based on 1500 (750 hours per semester) clock hours with two semesters divided into 22 credit hours each.
-Students attend class daily, Monday through Friday, from 7:30 a.m. to 5:00 p.m.
+Students attend class daily, Monday through Thursday, from 7:30 a.m. to 5:00 p.m.
 Completion of this program prepares the student to take the state licensure exam.